Kurtis (Jett) Matthews – Beginner and Advanced Comedy Teacher

-Twelve years of touring as a stand-up, appearing on national television, numerous radio shows and a five-year stint in the software industry provided both the show business and corporate experience not found in any other comedy teacher.
+Fourteen years of full time touring as a stand-up, appearing on national television, numerous radio shows and a five-year stint in the software industry provided both the show business and corporate experience not found in any other comedy teacher.
 In 1999, the San Francisco Comedy College (SFCC) was born.

 Kurtis is one of only two instructors in the United States, who offer the “process-based” comedy training that anyone can use to be funny.
 His seminars have been widely applauded by the National Speakers Association of Northern California, The Harvard Club of Silicon Valley, Laugh Lovers of Oakland, The Great American Comedy Festival and the Scottsdale Comedy Festival.

-As well as being a great comedy teacher he can also be seen nationwide as talent in the Comedy Addiction Tour www.comedyaddictiontour.com and in the UK as the star of BBC1s “Find Me the Funny.”
+As well as being a great comedy teacher Kurtis tours the country working corporate gigs, conventions and rehabs.
+He can also be seen nationwide in 2017 - 18 as talent in the Addicts Comedy Tour and in re runs in the UK as the star of BBC1s “Find Me the Funny.”

-Specialties: Stand Up, Material Development, Local and National Comedy Scene
+Specialties: Stand Up, Bay Area and National Comedy Markets

 Greg Dean – Consultant/Adjunct Professor